WORLD CUP WATCH: Cavani back scoring to boost Uruguay hopes - WHIZ News

 Last week, Pedro Neto was ruled out of the tournament after sustaining an ankle injury on club duty for Wolverhampton that requires surgery.

-Another left winger, Diogo Jota, might also be questionable for the World Cup.
-The Liverpool forward, who missed the first month of the season because of injury, was carried off on a stretcher late in the win over Manchester City on Sunday because of a thigh problem.
+Another left winger, Diogo Jota, also is out.
+The Liverpool forward, who missed the first month of the season because of injury, was carried off on a stretcher late in the 1-0 win over Manchester City on Sunday because of a thigh problem.

+Jota would be out for “months” and would miss the World Cup, Liverpool manager Jurgen Klopp said on Tuesday.

 RACE FOR JIMENEZ